sourcery-ai-experiments/blog.nathanv.me/content/posts/docker-mysql-to-mariadb.md

 sudo docker-compose down

 # -----------------
-# Wait for use to modify compose file
+# Wait for user to modify compose file

 read -p "Press enter once you have modified the docker-compose.yml file"